RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 Some may complain that my proposal threatens the basis of the democratic process

-This is a more autocratic way to elect our leaders, with tremendous power being
+is a more autocratic way to elect our leaders, with tremendous power being delegated

-delegated to a short-term, unelected panel of what might best be described as
+to a short-term, unelected panel of what might best be described as Human Resources

-Human Resources managers.
-However, it still strikes me as a far more enlightened
+managers.
+However, it still strikes me as a far more enlightened and less rancorous

-and far-less rancorous means of choosing the countries' leaders, for not only
+means of choosing the countries' leaders, for not only does it largelythough

-does it largely (though not entirely) divorce the election process from the
+not entirelydivorce the election process from the long-term rigors of

-men and woman with proven leadership abilities who are devoid of the naked ambition
+with proven leadership abilities who are devoid of the naked ambition inherent

-inherent to so many who run for the Presidency could only be considered an improvement
+to so many who run for the presidency could only be considered an improvement

-over our present system, and free our leaders from the pressures and demands
+over our present system, and it would free our leaders from the pressures and

 to be as bipartisan as possible.
 Further, it would give men and woman of tremendous

-abilities and gifts an opportunity for service they would never experience through
+abilities an opportunity for service they would never have through our present

-It may not be the perfect solution, but what we are doing now doesn't seem to
+system.
+It may not be the perfect solution, but what we are doing now doesn't

 TOP